Brigham Stepping Strong Marathon Team

 Runners of the 2023 Brigham Stepping Strong Marathon team are responsible for meeting 3 fundraising deadlines:

 January 31, 2023: $2,000 fundraising threshold

 All team members must provide a valid credit card per the runner contract (sent to runners when accepted to the team) to participate.
 If you do not reach the $2,000 fundraising threshold by January 31, 2023 and the $5,000 fundraising threshold by March 30, 2023, we will charge the difference to the credit card provided.
 If you do not reach your fundraising commitment by the June 1, 2023 deadline, we will charge the difference to the credit card provided.

 What happens if I need to withdraw?

-Should you need to withdraw from the team for any reason, including injury, you will need to inform us in writing at email@example.com before January 1, 2022.
-If your spot on the team can be filled from our runner waitlist, you will be released from your fundraising commitment.
-If your spot on the team is not filled before the official list of 2022 Boston Marathon Program runners is submitted to the B.A.A., you will still be responsible for your fundraising commitment, even if you do not run.
-B.A.A. bib numbers are non-transferrable once the registration process is complete.
-Any donations raised and received by the Brigham will not be refunded, even if you cancel before January 1, 2022.
+Should you need to withdraw from the team for any reason, including injury, you will need to inform us in writing at email@example.com before January 1, 2023.
+If your spot on the team can be filled from a waitlist, you will be released from your fundraising commitment.
+If your spot on the team is not filled before the official list of 2023 Boston Marathon Program runners is submitted to the B.A.A. in late-May, you will still be responsible for your fundraising commitment.
+B.A.A. bib numbers are non-transferrable once the paperwork is submitted to the B.A.A.
+Any donations raised and received by the Brigham will not be refunded, even if you cancel before January 1, 2023.

 Do I have to pay any fees to join the team?

-All Brigham Stepping Strong team members are required to pay a $370 entry fee to the B.A.A. that is separate from your fundraising efforts.
+All Brigham Stepping Strong team members are required to pay an entry fee to the B.A.A. (subject to change per the B.A.A.) that is separate from your fundraising efforts.
 The Brigham covers all other program expenses.